CommunityToolkit/WindowsCommunityToolkit/docs/services/Twitter.md

 **Callback URI** Enter a unique URI for your application.
 This must match the *Callback URL* field on the *Application Details* tab in Twitter.
 *Example*: http://myapp.company.com - (this does not have to be a working URL)

+## Overview

+In the code section below the GetUserTimeLineAsync method returns some Tweet objects.
+The Tweet class returns some basic information along with the tweet text itself.

+o CreatedAt	(string) – The date and time of the Tweet formatted by Twitter o Text		(string) – The text of the status

 ## Syntax

 ```csharp